 Welcome to Lift-off: destination supergraph!
 If you've enjoyed the Catstronauts ride so far and want to take your graph to the next level, look no further.

-This course builds on the concepts and progress from the five previous installments of the Lift-off series.
+This course builds on the concepts and progress from the four previous installments of the Lift-off series.
 So, to follow along, you'll need to be familiar with the GraphQL and Apollo Server basics covered in those lessons (including schemas, resolvers, queries, and arguments).

 In this course, we'll revisit our Catstronauts app and prepare it for its next big evolution.
 We want to add a feature: certifications!

 So far, our catstronauts are able to take all sorts of courses about space travel before they blast off.
 Now, we want to expand our app so that users can actually get certified with Catstronaut pilot licenses!
 (Did you know YOU can get GraphQL certified too!?)

 To get started with this, we'll need a new type for users, a way to keep track of certifications, and... hmm... actually, lets pause for a second.
 Building a whole new, fully functioning feature like this is a huge task.
 We'll have to make a bunch of additions to our graph to get this feature up and running.
 How can we make sure we're structuring our backend code in a way that's organized and easy to maintain?

 The answer: by converting our Catstronauts graph into a supergraph.